dahald1/scrabble/README.md

 ## Notes
 The functionality is all there, there are some minor bugs.
 Turns with the AI are stopped after 1 because the AI is still in development.
 It has logic to make placements but cannot physically yet place the tiles. main.py in the demo folder can be used to run the and test the game.
+The game_start_screen.py file can be used to test the start screen.